-Ceylan Tok (2018) writes that the "Refugee Crisis gave Orbán the opportunity to marginalize migrants, construct a sense of emergency and dominate public discussion" and that at "the first parliamentary debate on the refugee issue, Fidesz members of parliament referred to refugees as 'thieves', 'arsonists', the 'source of diseases' and 'criminals', (Ceylan Tok, 2018, p.
+Ceylan Tok (2018) writes that Orbán seized the opportunity of the crisis to construct a sense of emergency.
+In the meantime, Fidesz members of the parliament "parliament referred to refugees as 'thieves', 'arsonists', the 'source of diseases' and 'criminals'" (Ceylan Tok, 2018, p.
 99).
 The left-wing parties in the Parliament criticized these comments.

 Ceylan Tok (2018) claims that Hungary already had one of the toughest immigration policies in the European Union.
 Gyollai - Korkut (2019) write that Hungary constructed a 174,6 km long barbed wire fence at its southern border with Serbia and later it was extended by 116,1 km at the Croatian border.
-"The fence is patrolled by police-military mixed patrol teams [and it] is equipped with an intelligent motion detection system, maintained and operated by a private company."
-(Gyollai - Korkut, 2019, p.
-19)

 Pap - Reményi (2017) discuss that the role of the "bastion" of the West and Christianity is still a strongly living concept in many Hungarians.
 This information is paired with a higher rate of xenophobia compared to other countries, which they - among other factors - contribute to the hardships in the co-existence with the Roma minority and the fact that Hungarians have a unique language and history compared to its neighbors.